vinamrabhatia/drakvuf/index.md

 The project here can be distinctively divided into 2 parts here.

 1. Modifying libinjector to execute arbitrary functions:
 The earlier implementation of the libinjector hijacks an arbitrary process and checks if kernel32.dll is loaded.
 It the sets up the stack for the execution of CreateProcessA function.
 The first part of the project was to extend the libinjector library so that it can call arbitrary functions inside the Windows kernel, along with the arguments which we provide.
+I came up with a couple of approaches to get the first part done, and after a good discussion with my mentor, we firmed up on a idea.
+I was earlier trying to trap the sys

 2. Integration of the fuzzer:
 The next and final goal was to check and figure out the variable possible ways to integrate a fuzzer with the current setup.